phoenixframework/phoenix_site/posts/blog--upgrading-from-120-to-130.markdown

 1. Rename `lib/my_app.ex` to `lib/my_app/application.ex` and `MyApp` to `MyApp.Application`
 1. in `mix.exs`, change `mod: {MyApp, []}` to `mod: {MyApp.Application, []}`
-1. in `lib/my_app/application.ex`, update your children to reference the new endpoint and remove the `config_change` callback:
+1. in `lib/my_app/application.ex`, update your children to reference the new endpoint:

    ```diff
        ...